ollie314/workbench/CONTRIBUTING.rst

 Workbench CLI (Just CLI)
 ~~~~~~~~~~~~~~~~~~~~~~~~
-.. info:: Change the default server in workbench_cli/config.ini to 'server_uri = workbenchserver.com'
+.. important:: Change the default server in workbench_cli/config.ini to 'server_uri = workbenchserver.com'

 - New (or Clean) Python VirtualENV